 Sexual Harassment Prevention Training for 2024

-The below training is being provided based on the requirements of New York State for Sexual Harassment Prevention Training.
+This training is being provided based on the requirements of New York State for Sexual Harassment Prevention Training.
 All employees should watch training parts 1 & 2 (this includes volunteers).
 All supervisors – anyone that oversees volunteers or staff, all directors, and all trustees – should take the additional training for supervisors.
 When you have completed all necessary parts of the training you can contact the director of the library you represent.
 They will tell you how to get your certificate.
-FLLS does not give you your training certificates unless you are a staff member or trustee for the System itself.
-If you have any questions at all about the training, there is a contact form at the bottom of this page you can fill out and we will respond to you with an answer as soon as possible.
+FLLS does not provide certificates of completion unless you are a staff member or trustee for the System itself.
+If you have any questions about the training, you can fill out the contact form below, and we will respond to you with an answer as soon as possible.

 Sexual Harassment Prevention Training 2024